petaverse-cloud/pv-docs-site/docs/petority/devices/device-pairing.md

     Install the app on your smartphone.
 2. Create or Log In to Your Account:

-    If you're a new user, [create a Petority account](/docs/petority/accounts/signing-up) using a valid email address and secure password.
+    + If you're a new user, [create a Petority account](/docs/petority/accounts/signing-up) using a valid email address and secure password.

-    If you already have an account, **log in** using your credentials.
+    + If you already have an account, **log in** using your credentials.
 3. Access Device Pairing:

     Tap **User** > **Device** > **+**
 4. Follow On-Screen Prompts:

-    The app will guide you through the device pairing process.
+    Let the app guide you through the device pairing process.

     ![step](/img/logo.svg)

-**Tips:**
+**Tips for Smooth Pairing::**

 + Make sure Bluetooth is turned on and your phone is connected to a **2.4GHz** WLAN.
 + Ensure that the device has **sufficient** battery power.